grunwaldlab/demulticoder/README.md

 ### Citation

-The package was developed by Martha Sudermann, Zachary Foster, Samantha Dawson, Hung Phan, Niklaus Grnwald, Jeff Chang.
+The package was developed by Martha Sudermann, Zachary Foster, Samantha Dawson, Hung Phan, Jeff Chang, and Niklaus Grunwald.

 Stay tuned for associated manuscript.